-Our work is centered on three pillars, and there are so many ways to get involved with each.
-This page will be updated regularly as our teen leaders set up more opportunities to make change, with the power of our movement behind them.
+This page will be updated regularly as our student leaders set up more opportunities to make change, with the power of our movement behind them.

-- Print out this sign and take a photo of yourself with it, and post on your social media letting your friends know you called!
+4. Call your elected officials.
+After you call, you can share this graphic on your social media, letting your friends know you called and how they can too, or print out this sign and take a photo of yourself with it, and post on social media letting your friends know you called.

 5. Get educated and know what you’re talking about.
 Mom’s Demand Action put together this great guide to debunking gun violence myths that will come in handy when you’re talking to people who may feel differently than you.

 6. Make your voice heard – use the RAC’s Action Alert to urge congress to take action to stop gun violence.

 7. Post your story and about the great and important work you’re doing in the world on social media using the hashtag #JewsDemandAction so we can amplify your voice.
 Tag @nfty and @theracgram so we can follow you!